 On the other hand, adequate hydration has been shown to improve physical and mental performance.
 Studies have found that athletes who maintain their fluid levels perform better in activities such as running, cycling, and team sports compared to dehydrated athletes.

 Therefore, it's essential to prioritize hydration, not just for optimal performance on the court but also for your overall health and well-being.
-Remember, proper hydration is not just about drinking water - electrolytes and other fluids are also crucial for maintaining a balance in our bodies.
+Proper hydration is not just about drinking water; electrolytes and other fluids matter too.

 Mistakes to Avoid When Hydrating for Squash